Code a space adventure game in this Python programming book published by No Starch Press.

 If your goal is to reach a new audience, and maybe promote your print book or website, you can give your app away for free.
 If you want to charge, Apple will keep 30% of what the customer pays.

-Enhanced Editions has produced apps to accompany books by musician Nick Cave and US president Barack Obama.
+Enhanced Editions (website no longer live) has produced apps to accompany books by musician Nick Cave and US president Barack Obama.
 Co-founder Peter Collingridge says: "Because we integrate ebook and audiobook, we usually price around UK hardcover full price.
 Nick Cave's Bunny Monro has seen about 12% total app sales of UK hardcover sales."

 Independent authors will likely need to compete more aggressively on price, though.
 "Users expect them to be very, very cheap, largely due to the myriad of 59p Apps in the app store," says Bonnick.
 "With ebooks generally (on other platforms) people seem to think that without the cost of paper and distribution they should be a lot cheaper than traditional books."